dbtek/dbyll/_posts/2019-04-18-Spring-Boot-Kafka.md

 and read the messages from Kafka.
 So in that way services doesn't have to wait to each other, they can work in asynchronous way.
 It means Kafka helps to build an event driven asynchronous architecture.

-In this blogpost to simulate a basic product data pipeline, one part of the system publish message under ```Product.change``` topic.
-One of the other part of the system subscribe that topics and consume that messages.
+In this blogpost one part of the system publish message under ```Product.change``` topic.
+One of the other part of the system subscribe that topics and consume these messages.
 If product doesn't exist in product table then save it as a new product.
 If it is exist just update the price change.

 ## Configuration